 670-3.1 Controller Cabinets: Meet the requirements of Section 676.
 670-3.2 Field Wiring: Meet the requirements of Sections 632 and 676.
 670-3.3 Grounding: Meet the requirements of Sections 620 and 676.

-670-3.4 Equipment Placement: Install all equipment in the cabinet in accordance with the manufacturer’s recommendations., licenses
+670-3.4 Equipment Placement: Install all equipment in the cabinet in accordance with the manufacturer’s recommendations.
+Provide installation for cabinet modifications to accommodate vehicle detection, CV, TSP, EVP, SPaT and ATSPM for existing and proposed controllers.

+670-3.5 Software Modules: Install the software key code(s), licenses and/or provide the firmware required to unlock the Connected Vehicle modules, the Transit Signal Priority modules as well as any other features for the Traffic Controller Assemblies in order to ensure full functionality for all EVP, TSP, CV, SPaT and ATSPM applications for existing and proposed controllers.

 Method of Measurement.